Table of Contents

 - What areas of expertise and skills set you apart from other yoga teachers?

 If you are already teaching, make sure to ask your students what they enjoy most about your teaching style, or what challenges you’ve helped them overcome.
 Consider how that translates from teaching in-person to online.

-Yoga teachers have several options when it comes to setting up their online classes.
-You may want to be more hands-off, with online classes that your students can take at their own pace.
+Yoga teachers have several options when it comes to choosing a format for online classes.
+You may want to be more hands-off, with online classes that your students can take asynchronously at their own pace.
 Or maybe you and your students enjoy the opportunity to engage in a live session at a scheduled time each week.

 Option 1: Self-serve yoga classes

 This approach allows students to work through a series of pre-recorded classes or modules that they can view on-demand.
 The benefit of self-directed classes is that they can be a passive income source, so once you’ve recorded your sequence, people can enroll and take the class with no intervention from you.

 The challenge with self-serve yoga classes is that some of your students may miss the live interaction, ability to ask questions before or after practice, and receive tips on modifications, practicing with injuries, and how to safely get into advanced poses in the moment.

 Pro tip: Lizzie Lasater pairs self-serve yoga classes with online office hours for students to contact her anytime they want one-on-one support!

 Option 2: A combination of self-directed and live classes

 Many online yoga instructors have a combination that includes live and self-directed content.